bigwoke/tsbot/README.md

 ## Known Issues

-1. Using the `!enable` command will crash/restart the bot, thereby enabling all commands (assuming its module is enabled) and forcing the user to reopen a chat dialog with the bot.
+1. Using the `enable` command will crash/restart the bot, thereby enabling all commands (assuming its module is enabled) and forcing the user to reopen a chat dialog with the bot.
+2. The `gm` command will function properly, but it will come with a TypeError.
+I think the issue is with the `ts3-nodejs-library` dependency, but I need to look into it.